 This talk on healing through the Eucharist was developed for a 6-part summer series on the Eucharist led by Oblate seminarians.
 There was small turnout for the talk on Sunday, June 28, 2020, at St. Clement Eucharistic Shrine.
 I end the talk by leading everyone in praying the Chaplet of Divine Mercy.
+You can check out my two other Eucharist talks from the series: Be the Wheat on July 19, 2020, and Be not afraid on Aug.
+9, 2020.

 If you desire deeper healing in your life, check out the John Paul II Healing Center from Tallahassee, Fla.